Facebook Data Engineer Interview Questions

 The Facebook Interview Process for Data Engineers

+On-site: You can expect 3 to 4 rounds that last a total of about 4-5 hours.
 Three of the on-site interviews are focused on problem-solving.
-You'll be asked about data engineering issues that the company is facing and how you can help solve them.
+You'll be asked about data engineering issues the company faces and how you can help solve them.
 For instance, you may be asked to identify the metrics for the performance of a specific feature, and you will be expected to write SQL and actual code.

 The Facebook Data Engineer interview questions span across various domains, such as:

 - Data structures and algorithms

 - Metric and visualization solution designs

 - Big data solutions like Spark and EMR